 - Legality definition: The legality definition states the aspects of Liberia’s law for which the timber legality assurance system evaluates compliance with for purposes of FLEGT licensing.
-The legality definition applies all along the timber supply chain and to timber products from all types of forest
+The legality definition applies all along the timber supply chain and to timber products from all types of forest.

-- Supply chain controls: Supply chain controls ensures that timber products verified as legal remain legal throughout all processes associated with the supply chain.
+- Supply chain controls: Supply chain controls ensure that timber products verified as legal remain legal throughout all processes associated with the supply chain.
 Supply chain controls also prevent verified legal products being tainted by unverified products entering the supply chain.
 Liberia already had chain of custody controls in place to trace timber from its tree of origin to the point of export when it began VPA negotiations.
-The VPA builds on those controls
+The VPA builds on those controls.

-- Verification of compliance: Verification of compliance involves checks that all the requirements of the VPA legality definition and supply chain controls have been met to ensure that timber products are legal
+- Verification of compliance: Verification of compliance involves checks that all the requirements of the VPA legality definition and supply chain controls have been met to ensure that timber products are legal.

 - FLEGT licensing: A FLEGT licensing authority issues FLEGT licences to consignments of timber products that the verification mechanism has confirmed are legally compliant.
-FLEGT licensing cannot begin until a joint evaluation of the timber legality assurance system by Liberia and the EU confirms that the system works as described in the VPA (see Next steps)
+FLEGT licensing cannot begin until a joint evaluation of the timber legality assurance system by Liberia and the EU confirms that the system works as described in the VPA (see Next steps).

 - Independent audit: The independent audit regularly checks that all aspects of the legality assurance system work properly.
 An annex to the VPA provides terms of reference for the auditor.
 The auditor produces reports for the Joint Implementation Committee and the public.